How long does it take to get rid of pantry moths?

 After the larvae are fully grown, they either spin a thin web and create a cocoon or are found lying out in the open.
 This stage, in which they are dormant, lasts around two weeks.

-Pocket Tip: Quite frequently, the pantry moth larvae will go somewhere other than the food source to pupate, such as the crevice of a pantry shelf or the seam of a doorway.
+Tip: Quite frequently, the pantry moth larvae will go somewhere other than the food source to pupate, such as the crevice of a pantry shelf or the seam of a doorway.

 The now non-disease-carrying adults have one sole purpose: find a mate and (if female) lay eggs.
 Males tend to perish soon after mating.

-Pocket Tip: Adult pantry moths do not have mouths and, therefore, do not eat.
+Tip: Adult pantry moths do not have mouths and, therefore, do not eat.
 (It is the larvae that do all of the damage.)
-Having the inability to feed also determines their adult length of life, which is around one to two weeks.
+Having the inability to feed determines their adult length of life, which is around one to two weeks.

 How long do moths live?